meltano/meltano/docs/docs/reference/command-line-interface.md

 meltano init demo-project
 # - OR don't share anything with the Meltano team
 #   about this specific project:
-meltano init demo-project --no_usage_stats
+meltano init demo-project --no-usage-stats
 # - OR don't share anything with the Meltano team
 #   about any project I initialize ever:
 SHELLRC=~/.$(basename $SHELL)rc # ~/.bashrc, ~/.zshrc, etc
 echo "export MELTANO_SEND_ANONYMOUS_USAGE_STATS=0" >> $SHELLRC
-meltano init demo-project # --no_usage_stats is implied
+meltano init demo-project # --no-usage-stats is implied

 # Initialize a new Meltano project in the current working directory
 meltano init .